inovativatec/otimizenesting-learn/src/Inovativatec.Otimize.Nesting.Doc/tutorial/creating-an-account.md

 During sign-up, you'll be asked to verify your email address.
 Without a verified email address, you won't be able to use Otimize Nesting.

+The email must be confirmed within a maximum of 24 hours.
+Here's [how to request a new confirmation email](email-confirmation.md).

 ## Next step

 Now that you've created your account, you'll [install Otimize Nesting](installing-otimize-nesting.md) on your computer.